 Checkboxes to the left of each content in the tree can be used to select more than one content.
+The checkbox in the toolbar will select/deselect all content.
 Group actions available in the menu bar will be performed on all the selected content.
 Some actions can only be performed on one content at a time.